bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

 let after = myTestFeature.Scenarios.All.[0].Steps.[0].Visited

-Expect.isTrue after "Should be true"
+Expect.isTrue after "Should be true as accessed via named property"
 ```

 (There are a set of visited tests [here](https://github.com/bddkickstarter/Gherkin.TypeProvider/blob/master/tests/FSharp.Data.Gherkin.Tests/Tests/VisitedTests.tests.fs))

 The entire feature can be "walked" using the underlying arrays so it is possible to find any named properties that have not been visited.

-# Scenario Outlines
+# Scenario Outline Builder
 To help automate the *Scenario Outline* the Gherkin TypeProvider comes with the *scenarioOutline builder* .

 The builder is a computational expression that allows a *Scenario Outline* to be used like a *Scenario*.
 The builder will create a *Scenario* based on the outline for every row in the *Examples* table and applies the supplied function to each newly created *Scenario*.